 In the heart of the village sits the Horse and Groom, a lovely laidback Cotswold country pub which offers award winning food and drink alongside comfortable accommodation.
-Why not enjoy a leisurely meal in their beautiful restored dining room as a reward for completing the 7 mile walk?
+You more than deserve a delicious dinner in their beautiful restored dining room as a reward for completing the seven mile walk!

 Take a mid-walk break at The Red Lion, set on one of the most beautiful stretches of the River Severn.
-This iconic riverside pub provides an ideal setting for al fresco dining, especially if you get a chance to sample a plate of their tasty pub classics done really well.
+It may be a 15 minute or so walk on from Apperley but the riverside views (and a pint and pub grub) are worth going out of your way for.
 Make your way from the river and make the homeward journey back along the fields past Deerhurst towards Tewkesbury.

-Following the 4 ½ mile trek, take a much deserved break at the delightful Crown and Trumpet Inn, a 17th century Inn, built in Cotswold stone.
+Following the four and a half mile trek, take a much deserved break at the delightful Crown and Trumpet Inn, a 17th century inn, built in Cotswold stone.
 It's the ideal spot for a chilled Pimms on the patio in the summer or a hot toddie sat in front of the roaring open fire in the winter.
 For those feeling peckish there's plenty of light bites, pub classics and tasty homemade pies to enjoy.

 The village's Black Horse Inn has been serving patrons excellent beers and delicious home cooked dishes for over 100 years and still retains much of its original character.
 For larger groups of walkers, the Inn can arrange a spread of sandwiches to quell hunger upon arrival.